 - be nominated by their Home University. - be an Australian citizen.
-Applicants cannot undertake their Scholarship in a Host Location in which they hold dual citizenship or permanent residency; or in which they have previously been a citizen or permanent resident. - be enrolled in units at an on-shore campus of an Australian University during the application process. - be between 18 and 28 years of age (inclusive) on 1 January 2017. - be undertaking a Bachelor Degree or Bachelor Honours Degree when the Scholarship Program commences.
+Applicants cannot undertake their Scholarship in a Host Location in which they hold dual citizenship or permanent residency; or in which they have previously been a citizen or permanent resident.

-- have achieved a minimum 70 per cent graded average or equivalent for their undergraduate course at the time of application. - not be a previous recipient of a New Colombo Plan Scholarship.
+- be enrolled in units at an on-shore campus of an Australian University during the application process. - be between 18 and 28 years of age (inclusive) on 1 January 2018. - be undertaking a Bachelor Degree or Bachelor Honours Degree when the Scholarship Program commences. - have achieved a minimum 70 per cent graded average or equivalent for their undergraduate course at the time of application, as determined by the nominating Home University. - not be a previous recipient of a New Colombo Plan Scholarship.

-Successful applicants are not allowed to commence another Australian Government funded off-shore scholarship Program or mobility grant (including a New Colombo Plan Mobility Program grant) while undertaking their New Colombo Plan Scholarship program.
+Successful applicants are not allowed to commence another Australian Government funded off-shore Scholarship Program or mobility grant (including a New Colombo Plan Mobility Program grant) while undertaking their New Colombo Plan Scholarship Program.